StaggeringlyPurple/Beastly-Buggers/Mobs.md

 In most cold biomes, **Snow Spiders** can spawn.
 They inflict you with Weakness I for fifteen seconds and make you "freeze".
 They drop Snowballs, String, Spider Eyes, and Snow Spider Fangs.

-When exploring Warped Forests, you have a chance to find a **Warperd Beetle**.
+When exploring Warped Forests, you have a chance to find a **Nether Scarabs**.
 Small and fast, they are difficult to catch, but once you manage to hit it, it will probably die due to it's low health.

 **End Scorpions** can be found patrolling the outer End islands.
 They rapidly fire several Scorpion Projectile Barbs out of their massive stingers